DIFFERENT WAYS TO SAVE

 ISAs

-ISAs allow you to invest your money in a tax-efficient way – you don’t pay tax on any withdrawals.
+ISAs allow you to save or invest your money in a tax-efficient way – you don’t pay tax on any withdrawals.

-There are different types of ISAs available that invest in cash or stocks and shares.
+There are different types of ISAs available that save or invest in cash or stocks and shares.

 You can use your ISA savings to support your future plans, as they can provide a tax-free income or lump sum as required.